 Unlike cross drilled items, dimpled discs have holes that don’t pass all the way through.
-This type of surface treatment is chiefly to prevent the stress fracturing often associated with the extreme use of cross drilled discs, but also helps with gas dispersal by giving gases a temporary place to go while under the pad.
+This type of surface treatment is chiefly to prevent the stress fracturing often associated with the extreme use of cross drilled rotors.
+It also helps with gas dispersal by giving gases a temporary place to go while under the pad.

 Combi discs, often referred to as ‘drilled and grooved’, take the benefits from both grooves and either dimpling or drilling (or sometimes both).

-Many high-end performance cars come with ceramic (or more accurately; carbon fibre composite-reinforced) brake discs.
-What you may not know is that the process of producing these was initially developed here in the UK to make train axles lighter.
+Many high-end performance cars come with ceramic (or more accurately; carbon fiber composite-reinforced) brake discs.
+What you may not know is that the process of producing these initially began in the UK, in an endeavor to make train axles lighter.
 True story.

-Anyway, ceramic discs offer up to a 50-percent weight saving over normal cast-iron performance brakes and tend to last significantly longer.
-The only downside is the cost, even aftermarket ceramic discs can come in at around £2000 a pop… and that’s per disc.
+Anyway, ceramic discs offer up to a 50-percent weight saving over normal cast-iron performance brakes.
+They also tend to last significantly longer.
+The only downside is the cost,.
+Even aftermarket ceramic discs can come in at around $2000 a pop… and that’s per rotor.
 Ouch!

 Aside from standard-sized discs with various surface treatments, the most common upgrade in pursuit of better performance brakes is fitting thicker, larger diameter discs.
 Obviously this is a little more involved but the idea is to give greater leverage (to improve stopping power) while helping to prevent fade and warping.

 There’s a few different approaches here.
 Some simply fit the larger discs and calipers from a higher spec’d model.
 Very often, these will bolt straight on too.
-Beware though, some of these OEM+ upgrades may require a hub or suspension knuckle swap, so it always pays to do your research first.
+Beware though, some of these OEM+ upgrades may require a hub or suspension knuckle swap.
+It always pays to do your research first.

 Others prefer a specialist aftermarket kit with larger multi-piston calipers that’s designed specifically to do the job.
-While these big brake kits (BBKs) are rarely cheap, they do tend to offer the ultimate in performance and will come with everything you need to get them on the car without the need for any fabrication.
-There’s also quite a few kits available that are somewhere in-between, offering larger discs but with special spacers to relocate the stock calipers.
+While these big brake kits (BBKs) are rarely cheap, they do tend to offer the ultimate in performance.
+They will also come with everything you need to get them on the car without the need for any fabrication.

-As I’ve already said, the only real limiting factor with running any big brake setup is the size of your wheels.
+The only real limiting factor with running any big brake setup is the size of your wheels.
 But, although there are plenty of ‘lightweight’ versions with separate alloy bells and calipers, it’s also worth remembering that bigger one-piece discs will often be heavier.
 There’s no such thing as performance brakes that are ‘too’ good and that’s true, but there is such a thing as overkill.
 Adding masses of weight, especially when it’s not needed, won’t do anything for overall performance.
-Once again, and I know I bang on about this a lot, but it really is all about balance.

 Performance brakes: calipers

 A floating caliper system comes in two parts; the caliper body which is designed to move and the slider that stays firmly bolted to the chassis.
-These commonly have their piston (or multiple pistons) mounted to the back of the disc and, when you hit the stoppers, these first push the inner pad against the disc and then pulls the caliper body and outer pad back against the other side.
+These commonly have their piston (or multiple pistons) mounted to the back of the rotor.
+When you hit the stoppers, these first push the inner pad against the disc.
+It then pulls the caliper body and outer pad back against the other side.
 It’s a simple, effective design and relatively cheap to produce.
 It’s also by far the most common on road cars.

-As the name suggests fixed calipers don’t move in relation to the disc, instead they use one or more pairs of opposing pistons to clamp the pads against it.
-As standard, these are only fitted to high performance motors (you’ll find them on plenty of 350Zs, Subarus and the like) and they’re also what you’ll find in a BBK.
+As the name suggests, fixed calipers don’t move in relation to the disc.
+Instead, they use one or more pairs of opposing pistons to clamp the pads against it.
+As standard, these are only fitted to high performance motors (you’ll find them on plenty of 350Zs, Subarus and the like).
+They’re also what you’ll find in a BBK.

-These calipers are often machined from lightweight aluminium and come with the added advantage that they’ll often take a bigger pad.
-The number of pistons and size of these varies between 2-pot calipers right up to rather crazy 16-pot items, and the rule of thumb is that more pistons enables a greater, and more even, clamping force.
-Although admittedly, some of the larger units go well into the realms of overkill, 4-8 pots is more than enough!
+These calipers are often machined from lightweight aluminum.
+They also come with the added advantage that they’ll often take a bigger pad.
+The number of pistons and size of these varies between 2-pot calipers right up to rather crazy 16-pot items.
+The rule of thumb is that more pistons enables a greater, and more even, clamping force.
+Although admittedly, some of the larger units go well into the realms of overkill.
+4-8 pots is more than enough!

-Different compounds, containing everything from semi-metallic, ceramic and organic materials, give different braking characteristics and are susceptible to different operating temperatures and durability.
-That means finding the right one is dependent on not just the weight of the car, but also how it’s being used.
+Different compounds, containing everything from semi-metallic, ceramic and organic materials, give different braking characteristics.
+They are also susceptible to different operating temperatures and durability.
+That means finding the right one is dependent on not just the weight of the car, but also how you use it.

 Arguably the most important characteristic of any compound is its hardness.
-A soft compound will be suited to aggressive track driving but will wear out pretty quickly.
-A hard compound on the other hand, will be more likely to succumb to fade under extreme use.
+A soft compound will suit aggressive track driving but will wear out pretty quickly.
+On the other hand, a hard compound will be more likely to succumb to fade under extreme use.

-As we’ve already said heat is both good and bad for braking, pads need some to work and, in some cases, not enough can be just as devastating as too much.
+As we’ve already said heat is both good and bad for braking, pads need some to work.
+In some cases, not enough can be just as devastating as too much.
 Many hardcore race pads don’t bite effectively until they’ve been suitably warmed up.
 Obviously this doesn’t lend itself too well to normal road driving on a cold winter morning!

 These are the flexible pipes that carry the hydraulic fluid to the calipers from the solid ‘hard lines’ that snake from the master cylinder to all four corners of the car.
-On most standard vehicles, these hoses are made from durable rubber, but this comes with one inherent problem – they can often flex or bulge under the immense fluid pressure caused by constant heavy breaking.
+On most standard vehicles, these hoses are made from durable rubber.
+However, this comes with one inherent problem; they can often flex or bulge under the immense fluid pressure caused by constant heavy breaking.
 This is why many track or fast road drivers choose to replace them with a set of aftermarket braided steel lines.
-Steel hoses are designed to resist much higher pressures, give you a less ‘spongy’ feel, and tend to be much more resilient to knocks and scrapes.
+Steel hoses can resist much higher pressures.
+They also give you a less ‘spongy’ feel, and tend to be much more resilient to knocks and scrapes.

-It’s a common misconception that any old brake fluid will do for your performance brakes, and that you can leave it in there forever.
-In reality though, brake fluid is a hygroscopic liquid which means it absorbs moisture from the atmosphere over time.
-This moisture eventually lowers its effective boiling point so (as it’s a part of the system that needs to be ultra-resilient to the high temperatures transferred from the disc, pads and calipers), fluid that’s been working its way around the system for a long time obviously isn’t ideal for performance.
+It’s a common misconception that any old brake fluid will do for your performance brakes.
+In reality, brake fluid is a hygroscopic liquid which means it absorbs moisture from the atmosphere over time.
+This moisture eventually lowers its effective boiling point.
+So, fluid that’s been working its way around the system for a long time obviously isn’t ideal for performance.
 This is the reason that regular testing and fluid changes are essential to keep stopping power at an optimum.

-Brake fluid temperature resistance is rated on the ‘DOT’ scale, and the higher the number on the bottle, the higher its effective boiling point.
-Standard spec fluids all come in at around DOT 3 or 4 nowadays but, as you’d imagine, the many performance formulas on the market designed for more extreme use generally have a higher DOT number.
-DOT 5 fluids have become a common upgrade in recent years and there’s even a few hardcore DOT 6 racing fluids out there now too.
+Brake fluid temperature resistance is rated on the ‘DOT’ scale.
+The higher the number on the bottle, the higher its effective boiling point.
+Standard spec fluids all come in at around DOT 3 or 4 nowadays.
+However, as you’d imagine, many performance formulas on the market designed for more extreme use generally have a higher DOT number.
+DOT 5 fluids have become a common upgrade in recent years.
+There are even a few hardcore DOT 6 racing fluids out there now too.

 There are a couple of handbrake upgrades starting with the ‘drift knob’.
 This replaces the standard sprung handbrake button with a knob that you have to physically pull out to lock.
-Unlike with the standard item the handbrake won’t stay on when you let go, giving a rally-style fly-off item.
+Unlike with the standard item, the handbrake won’t stay on when you let go.